cozy/cozy-stack/docs/cli/cozy-stack_instances_add.md

       --franceconnect_id string   The identifier for checking authentication with FranceConnect -h, --help                      help for add
-      --locale string             Locale of the new cozy instance (default "en") --oidc_id string            The identifier for checking authentication from OIDC --passphrase string         Register the instance with this passphrase (useful for tests) --public-name string        The public name of the owner
+      --locale string             Locale of the new cozy instance (default "en") --magic_link                Enable authentication with magic links sent by email --oidc_id string            The identifier for checking authentication from OIDC --passphrase string         Register the instance with this passphrase (useful for tests) --public-name string        The public name of the owner